jeffskinnerbox/Windows-10-Vagrant-Box/README.md

 If you wise to remove the box from the local repository, use the command `vagrant box remove windows10base`.

-# Step 7: Test the Build
+# Step 8: Test the Build  - DONE
 Now lets test if the newly created Vagrant box in fact works.
 You can login into the VM using “vagrant” as user name and “vagrant” as a password, but first we need to initialize our test environment: